jamsite/jamsite/README.md

 ## Overview

 This package is intended for production use only: jamsite server or static files generation.

-Use [@jamsite/jamsite-dev](https://www.npmjs.com/package/@jamsite/jamsite-dev) for development mode.
+See [@jamsite/jamsite-dev](https://www.npmjs.com/package/@jamsite/jamsite-dev) for development mode.

 ## Usage